 Nurseries in Mexico

-Preschool is an important part of early childhood development and many parents opt to send their children to nurseries and preschool.
-A nursery (guardería) not only allows parents to continue working and have extra time to themselves but also helps infants develop, gain necessary skills and begin socialising.
+Preschool is an important part of early childhood development, and many parents opt to send their children to nurseries and preschools.
+A nursery (guardería) allows parents to continue working and helps infants develop, gain necessary skills and begin socialising.

-Daycares are easy to find in large cities – some provide Montessori-based holistic approaches and others are attached to international schools.
-Parents should consider how close the nursery is from their accommodation as well as the style of education.
+Daycares are easy to find in large cities.
+Some provide Montessori-based holistic approaches, and others are attached to international schools.
+Parents should consider how close the nursery is to their accommodation and the style of education.

 Homeschooling in Mexico